NirrumTheMad/PrisonPlanes/Tales/Tajik/Playing_this_world/Plot/workshopping/A_History/A_History.md

 		Two beings bearing the name Chakravartin fight on the newly formed tidal glacier that encompasses one half of the world.
 During a moment of stalemate, The Old Monk calls them down to tea as he has done hundreds of times before.
 This time, the smell of the tea is extra potent.
 It has taken hundreds of attempts to get right.
 The tea is good enough to disrupt their battle, and will only get better in the next forty attempts.
 One of those Chakravartin founds //Diamond Wheels Energy, // the other has no intention to do anything so constructive and dies after his next cup of tea.
 The Old Monk builds a shrine out of his body in what will be the Corporate office of Diamond Wheels Energy.

 	The Old Monk occupies the point of land closest to the wall.
-His insurance is Unquestionable.
+His insurance is Unquestionable, Named.
 His enemy infinite.
 He says he studies patterns in the swirling black.
 He says the wall is not as opaque as it seems.
 Inenzi asks him for aid.
 The Old Monk is Reluctant to give it.
 His is something Akin to a Bodhisattva, a mostly enlightened being, though he feels little in the way of kindness.
 He is the oldest immortal on the plane.

 	The Old Monk is what threw Moðiod toward the wall, Seeking to find the edge of the universe.